R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 -

-Running R and data.table native mode is experimental so far and practitioners come across lack of information for meeting their macos environment to new requirements.
+in native mode is still considered experimental, and practitioners often encounter a lack of information to adapt their macOS environment to meet the new requirements. -

 -